andres20980/kasten-docs/docs/usage.md

   v3, and all persistent storage resources (e.g., PersistentVolumeClaims and PersistentVolumes) associated with the workloads.

-While you can always create a policy from scratch from the policies page, the easiest way to define policies for unprotected applications is to click on the Applications card on the main dashboard.
-This will take you to a page where you can see all applications in your Kubernetes cluster.

-To protect any unmanaged application, simply click Create Policy and, as shown below, that will take you to the policy creation section with an auto-populated policy name that you can change.
-The concepts highlighted above will be described in the below sections in the context of the policy creation workflow.
+Creating a new policy may be performed via either the Policies or Applications page.
+Initiating policy creation from the Applications page will pre-populate fields for policy name and namespace selection.

+First, go to the Applications page by clicking on the Applications card on the main dashboard or using the Applications navigation link the sidebar.

+Next, find any unmanaged application in the Application table and select the Create a Policy menu option to navigate to the policy creation form, where the auto-populated policy name will be provided and can be modified as needed.

-## Snapshots and Backups â
+## Snapshots and Exports â

-All policies center around the execution of actions and, for protecting applications, you start by selecting the snapshot action with an optional backup (currently called export) option to that action.
+All policies center around the execution of actions and, for protecting applications, you start by selecting the snapshot action with an optional export action to produce a durable backup.

 ### Snapshots â

-A number of public cloud providers (e.g., AWS, Azure, Google Cloud)
-    actually store snapshots in object storage and they are retained independent of the lifecycle of the primary volume.
-However, this is not true of all public clouds (e.g., IBM Cloud) and you might also need to enable backups in public clouds for safety.
-Please check with your cloud provider's documentation for more information.

 Snapshots are the basis of persistent data capture in Veeam Kasten.
 They are usually used in the context of disk volumes (PVC/PVs) used by the